Your cart is currently empty!

-If you or your student is interested in applying, we would appreciate it if you could please send an letter of intent responding to the following questions (as appropriate), and send it to Maria Russo at firstname.lastname@example.org by March 1 along with the abstract for your presentation.
+If you or your student is interested in applying, we would appreciate it if you could please send a letter of intent responding to the following questions (as appropriate), and send it to Ian DeNolfo at email@example.com by March 1, along with the abstract for your presentation.
 Please send this all in one PDF.

 - Is your accepted paper/poster derived from a Master’s Thesis or an academic independent dependent study?
 Yes/No

 - If yes, would you like this paper/poster to be considered for a “Best Student Paper/Poster Award”?
 Yes/No

 - If yes, please provide a detailed description of your role (the student’s role) in the overall project, as well as a description of the role of any other collaborators (including his/her advisor).